aws-samples/iot-secure-tunneling-demo/docs/test.md

 cd ~/environment/iot-secure-tunneling/
 ./bin/tunnel/describe.sh
 ```

+Press enter when prompted for thing name (or enter secure-tunnel-demo).

 ![](https://github.com/blakewell/iot-secure-tunneling-demo/blob/docs/imgs/test/test2.gif)

 The destinationConnectionState status should be CONNECTED, because our device was subscribing to the MQTT topic that AWS IoT publishes on whenever a tunnel is created.
 Once the device received that notification, it uses the tunnel CAT to run the localproxy in destination mode and connect to the tunnel.